-The National Civil Rights Museum Memphis was on the top of our list of things to do in Memphis when we recently visited the city with our kids.
-The kids were 15, 13, 13 and 10 at the time we visited.
+The National Civil Rights Museum Memphis was at the top of our list of things to do in Memphis when we recently visited the city with our kids.
+The kids were 15, 13, 13, and 10 at the time we visited.

 History of the Civil Rights Museum in Memphis

-The museum is located at the Lorraine Motel where Dr. Martin Luther King Jr was assassinated in 1968.
-Prior to that the hotel was one of the view that catered to both black and white people.
-Up until 1988 there were tenants staying in the hotel.
+The museum is located at the Lorraine Motel, where Dr. Martin Luther King Jr was assassinated in 1968.
+Before that, the hotel was one of the few that catered to black and white people.
+Up until 1988, there were tenants staying in the hotel.

 Tickets and Entry To The Civil Rights Museum

-There was a wait for getting into the museum.
-But you wait in a line outside that has a variety of kiosks that are sharing information about Martin Luther King Jr and the museum.
+There was a wait to get into the museum.
+But you wait in a line outside that has various kiosks sharing information about Martin Luther King Jr and the museum.
 It was a cool day when we were there.
-But they did have a tent setup to over cover if you were waiting in the rain or under the hot sun.
+But they did have a tent set up to cover if you were waiting in the rain or under the hot sun.

-Once entering you had to go through a metal detector.
-They searched through by purse and I walked through the metal detector.
-Be sure to check the site for what you can and cannot bring in to the museum.
+Once entering, you had to go through a metal detector.
+They searched through my purse, and I walked through the metal detector.
+Be sure to check the site for what you can and cannot bring into the museum.

-Prior to that we did all stop in the bathroom – which is available to you once you are through the ticket area.
+Before that, we all stopped in the bathroom – which is available to you once you are through the ticket area.

 Check out the Civil Rights Museum website for more information.